SreejaBethu/SreejaBethu.github.io/README.md

 # Data Analyst
 I am a detail-focused and CISCO-certified Data Analyst with experience in data analysis, visualization, and business needs analysis.
 Proven to understand customer requirements and translate into actionable project plans.
 Dedicated and hard-working with a passion for Big Data.
 Excelled in client-facing roles, demonstrating strong leadership and Python programming skills.
-Achieved a significant reduction in customer complaints, showcasing expertise in data analysis and a commitment to excellence.

 #### Technical Skills: Python, SQL, Power BI, Tableau